-With Full HD (1080p), fast performance and excellent WiFi connectivity, as well as wide support from most of the major UK streaming services, the Chromecast is a major contender alongside the Amazon Fire TV devices and the Roku streamers – but it has its downsides.
+The 3rd generation Google Chromecast offers Full HD (1080p), fast performance and excellent WiFi connectivity, as well as wide support from most of the major UK streaming services.
+The Chromecast is a major contender alongside the Amazon Fire TV devices and the Roku streamers – but it has its downsides.

 In this review, I’ll take a look at what the Chromecast can do, what it can’t do – and whether it’s worth your money.